jakob-fyi/ng-adv/labs/lab-11/readme.md

-# Injecting Configurations into Docker Containers
+# Injecting Configuration into Docker Containers

-## Config from Environments Vars
+## Build the container

 Open project `container-starter` and add the following `Dockerfile`: